metal-crow/P2PChat-HackerMMO/README.md

+A game of subterfuge, stealth, backstabbing, and l337 hacking Multiplayer game where the goal is to try to stay in the chat and online as long as possible Players compete to try to use various attacks to hack other players and kick them off the network

 Based off my p2p chat engine, see that repo for unedited original chat program.
 This code is probably hideous, a) the engine is 3 years old, written when i was in high school, b) this is done over a 24 hour deadline

-players compete to try to use various attacks to hack other players and kick them off the network

 /kick [player] kicks that player, unless that player blocked the player who kicked them.
 /disable [player] disables a random ability of the player